-The North Cape in Norway in northern Scandinavia's most popular travel destination — and for good reason.
-The North Cape is a monumental natural experience, along with breathtaking views, unusual climatic conditions, the dramatic cliff itself and the fact that you can stand at Europe's northern end.
+The North Cape in Norway is northern Scandinavia's most popular travel destination—and for good reason.
+The North Cape is a monumental natural experience.
+Along with breathtaking views and unusual climatic conditions, the dramatic cliff allows you to stand at Europe's northern end.

-The North Cape is a 1,000-foot-high cliff (307 meters) that is generally referred to as the northernmost point of Europe.
+The North Cape is a 1,000-foot-high cliff that is generally referred to as the northernmost point of Europe.

 A quarter of a million tourists visits the North Cape each summer, making it one of Norway's top travel destinations.
 It is located in the region of Finnmark, also called the Norwegian Lapland.

 On the same latitude as Greenland and Alaska, you will find Finnmark.
 Norway's Finnmark region is a wild and wonderful part of Norway.
 In Finnmark, travelers can visit 19 unique destinations, offering everything from quiet, relaxing vacations to adventurous outdoor trips.